Narin Ammara

-Narin Ammara (Arabic: نارين عمارة), better known as Narins Beauty, is a Swedish-Syrian YouTuber and social media Influencer based in Dubai.
+Narin Ammara (Arabic: نارين عمارة), better known as Narins Beauty, is a Swedish-Syrian YouTuber and Social media influencer based in Dubai.
 Narin is known for her lifestyle, fashion, beauty, and DIY content on social media.

 She is also the founder of the beauty brand 'Narins Beauty'.

 Early life

 Narin Ammara was born to Syrian parents and raised in Sweden.
-Narin is the eldest sister of three: Cedra Ammara and Sherin Ammara.
+Narin has two older brothers and two younger sisters.

 Career

-In 2014, Ammara established her YouTube channel Narins Beauty, mostly concentrating on cosmetic lessons and advice regarding fashion and DIY products.
-What started as a hobby quickly became a job.
-As her channel gained more subscribers, she expanded the content to include funny vlogs, viral challenges, product reviews, and lifestyle tips.
+Narin Ammara established her YouTube channel 'Narins Beauty' 2014, mostly concentrating on cosmetic lessons and advice regarding fashion and DIY products.
+The hobby account turned into a job and Ammara expanded her content to include funny vlogs, viral challenges, product reviews, and lifestyle tips.

-Her proficiency in fashion and beauty garnered the attention of prominent worldwide corporations such as L’Oréal Paris, The Balm, NYX and Maybelline, which rely on her to authentically promote their products.

 In 2025, Narin Ammara introduced her own beauty brand named 'Narins Beauty'.

 Personal life

 In April 2025, Narin Ammara married Rami Elias Samo, an investment banker and managing director of PJT Partners, based in Dubai.
 Rami proposed to Narin in an official engagement celebration with close family members on November 15th, 2023.